actmd/abraham/README.md

         └── show.es.yml
 ```

+For example, per above, when a Spanish-speaking user visits `/articles/`, they'll see the tours defined by `config/tours/articles/index.es.yml`.

-NB: You must specify a locale in the filename, even if you're only supporting one language.
+(Note: You must specify a locale in the filename, even if you're only supporting one language.)

 ### Tour content

-A tour is composed of a series of steps.
+Within a tour file, each tour is composed of a series of **steps**.
 A step may have a title and must have a description.
-You may attach a step to a particular element on the page, and place the callout in a particular position (see below).
+You may attach a step to a particular element on the page, and place the callout in a particular position.

+In this example, we define a tour called "intro" with 3 steps:

 ```yaml
 intro: